 If you haven’t got many strong examples from your work experience, try to find examples from personal projects or university (if recently graduated).

-2. Coding languages.
 Obviously.
 Google recommends listing these right at the start.

-4. System design skills are needed for engineering roles at FAANG companies.
+These are needed for engineering roles at top tech companies.
 You'll need to be able to discuss engineering architecture and make decisions relating to efficiency, scalability, and performance.
-So if you have any experience in designing systems, or related experience, make sure it’s prominent on your resume.

-5. Domain knowledge.
 Recruiters want to get a sense of your knowledge across different areas and technologies.

 Right, let's see some example resumes.